Business Strategy Common Business KPI types Warehouse Strategy

 Strategy #4: Embrace and Adapt Technology

-Use the technology to your advantage.
+Use technology to your advantage.
 If you don’t, you’ll lose out to your competitors that adapt well to technology.

 Here's how to make the most of it: